lukaszkorecki/utility-belt/README.md

 ## About

-Utility belt started at [EnjoyHQ](https://github.com/nomnom-insights/nomnom.utility-belt) as a way of sharing code that didn't belong anywhere else but was useful to have and use across services and libraries.
+[Utility belt](https://github.com/nomnom-insights/nomnom.utility-belt) started at [EnjoyHQ](https://enjoyhq.com) as a way of sharing code that didn't belong anywhere else but was useful to have and use across services and libraries.

-This fork carries on that tradition, but further reduces the scope so that it provides only zero-dependency code useful for building applications.
+This fork carries on that tradition, but further reduces the scope so that it provides nearly zero-dependency code useful for building applications.

+Thank you to [Peerspace](https://peerspace.com) for their continued support in maintaining this library.

 ## Installation